 - Night vision cameras capture clear images in low-light settings.
 The cameras are often used in parking lots or near the backdoor of the business.
 The benefit of these cameras is that they give the operator a clear view of all angles, including those that are not visible to the naked eye.

-- Dome cameras typically mounted on the ceiling and is an all-purpose camera that can capture different angles.
+- Dome cameras typically mounted on the ceiling and is an all-purpose cameras that can capture different angles.
 Security cameras with a dome shape can be used outside as well as inside, but many businesses with indoor needs, such as hotels, restaurants, and retail stores, choose to use them inside for their discreet appearance.

 - Bullet cameras are called that because they have a bullet-shaped body, but there are other shapes too.
 Bullet cameras are one of the most popular types of security cameras, and they can be installed inside or outside your building.